Vienna to Salzburg by train Vienna to Salzburg by train

 Westbahn operates modern double-deck trains, leaving approximately every 30 minutes.
 They also offer three classes:

 Westbahn trains depart from Vienna Westbahnhof, with a travel time of about 2 hours 28 minutes.
-While there’s no restaurant car, vending machines provide snacks and drinks, and First Class passengers enjoy at-seat service.
+While there’s no restaurant car, passengers can buy snacks and drinks from vending machines during the journey, and First Class passengers enjoy at-seat service.

 Both Railjet and Westbahn offer free WiFi and power outlets at every seat, making the trip comfortable and convenient.
 Trains from both operators arrive at Salzburg’s main station, providing easy access to the city center.